Felipegg2/Python_Project/README.md

 ## **Contributing**
 Contributions to this project are welcome.
-If you have ideas for improvements, bug fixes, or additional features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or additional features, feel free to open an issue or submit a pull request.

-Enjoy exploring, analyzing, and responsibly scraping data with this project!
-If you have any questions or need further assistance, please don't hesitate to reach out.
+Enjoy exploring, analyzing, and responsibly scraping data with your projects!

+## **Deep gratitude to [Cantek Canada](https://www.cantekcanada.com/) and its instructor, Will Edwards, for all supports and guiance in our path in data analysis.**